ASD-Blueprint/desktop.gov.au/program/engagement/key-messaging.md

 Key messages for the Deploy and Embed and Adopt and Engage phases:

-* We’re excited to announce that we’re now rolling out MO365, so soon you’ll be able to see the benefits of a MWP based on cutting edge, proven, WoG advice from the Digital Transformation Agency
+* We're excited to announce that we're now rolling out MO365, so soon you'll be able to see the benefits of a MWP based on cutting edge, proven, WoG advice from the Digital Transformation Agency
 * MO365 is a cloud-based platform that uses tools from Microsoft O365 and it will improve our ways of working through real time collaboration, efficiency and security
 * You will receive communications soon with information about our new platform, key timing as well as options for virtual and in-person training
-* We’re really excited to start this journey together and we welcome your questions along the way
+* We're really excited to start this journey together and we welcome your questions along the way
 * Your leaders will be checking in with you to ensure you are supported and have the information you need for a smooth transition to the new system.

 #### Our user personas